CNC Journey

 I saw that others had hooked up a relay switch from the CNC controller to toggle the router power and that was a reasonably quick fix (see blog post).
 That allowed the controller to start and stop the router just as it had done before with the stock spindle.
 Doing a similar modification to the speed control on the router wasn't something I wanted to do, nor spend time looking into.

-Another problem related to the extra cutting power surfaced though.
-For the first time, I had aluminum melting to the milling bit.
-Either because my router was spinning too fast and not taking aggressive enough cuts, and/or the cut aluminum was not getting cleared out of the cutting path properly.
+Another problem related to the extra cutting power surfaced.
+For the first time ever, I had aluminum melting to the milling bit.
+Possibly because my router was spinning too fast, not taking aggressive enough cuts, the cut aluminum was not getting cleared out of the cutting path properly, not being cooled correctly — maybe all of the above.

 Coolant